-discard-timeout 0 ensures that Liberator removes a trade message subscription from its cache as soon as the Trade Channel is closed (the end-user has logged off Liberator and has therefore unsubscribed from /PRIVATE/TRADE).
+- discard-timeout 0 ensures that Liberator removes a trade message subscription from its cache as soon as the Trade Channel is closed (the end-user has logged off Liberator and has therefore unsubscribed from /PRIVATE/TRADE). - no-batching ensures that trade messages are never batched together (it negates the settings of the global configuration item burst-max).